-Kelly Fliedner has a diverse professional practice as a writer, curator, lecturer, producer and book club master.
-Her writing is varied, ranging from contemporary and art historical analysis, to a creative style that lies somewhere between ficto-criticism, experimental abstract poetry and traditional script writing.
-Kelly’s research has focused on publishing, experimental performance, music and interdisciplinary practices of artists, writers and musicians from the late 1970s and 80s, and her projects often incorporate (or riff off) works from these periods alongside contemporary examples.
+Kelly Fliedner is a writer, curator, lecturer and producer.
+Her writing is varied, ranging from contemporary and art historical analysis, to a creative style that lies somewhere between ficto-criticism, prose poetry and script writing.

 Kelly was Program Curator at West Space from 2009 until 2013, and co-founder and co-editor of their online publication the West Space Journal until 2015.
 She has worked with other organisations including Monash University Museum of Art, MPavilion, Next Wave, un Magazine, and Melbourne Fringe.
 In 2014 she was the Australia Council for the Arts’ London Arts Writers Resident.

 In 2016 Kelly received a first-class Master of Arts (Art History) from the University of Melbourne.
 Her thesis examined the production and presentation of experimental music, art, performance and installation by a group of musicians, visual artists, writers, performers and film makers who were involved in the activities taking place at the Clifton Hill Community Music Centre, Melbourne from 1976 until 1984.